anywhichway/nano-hcx/README.md

 `nano-hcx` was developed while `hcx` was in BETA and will serve as the core of the production release of `hcx`.

 # Release History (Reverse Chronological Order)

+2020-06-24 v0.0.2 - Fixed issue with undefined `source'.
+Enhanced documentation and examples.

 2020-06-23 v0.0.1 - First public release.